lorenzb/goprofile/README.md

 Details:
 If goprofile receives multiple source files as arguments (e.g. goprofile foo.go cmd.go), it will name the output after the first file (e.g. foo.profile).
 If a package is passed, the output will be named after the last element of the package path.
 If nothing is passed, goprofile will name the output after the current working directory.
 ```

+##Code organization

+* `cmd.go` contains the CLI.
+* `ast.go` contains functionality for traversing and instrumenting ASTs.
+* `process.go` contains logic for processing different types of files, e.g.
+  parsing go source code, instrumenting it (using functions from `ast.go`)
+  and writing the instrumented AST to disk.
+* `util.go` contains utility functions.

 ##License
 goprofile is licensed under a 2-clause BSD license: